Facebook Tracking Pixel

 What Conditions Can Be Treated by a Physiotherapist?

-Physiotherapy can help treat a variety of conditions that affect the musculoskeletal, neurological, and respiratory systems.
-Some of the conditions that can be treated by a physiotherapist include spinal problems, such as back pain, sciatica, and stiff/painful neck; joint problems, such as arthritis, injury, and pain/swelling/stiffness in joints like shoulders, hips, and ankles; and injuries to muscle, ligaments, cartilage, and tendons, including conditions like Repetitive Strain Injury (RSI).
+Physiotherapy can assist in treating a range of conditions that affect the musculoskeletal, neurological, and respiratory systems.
+Some of the conditions that can be treated by a physiotherapist include spinal problems such as back pain, sciatica, and stiff/painful neck; joint problems such as arthritis, injury, and pain/swelling/stiffness in joints like shoulders, hips, and ankles; and injuries to muscle, ligaments, cartilage, and tendons, including conditions like Repetitive Strain Injury (RSI).

-Physiotherapy can also help with post-surgical rehabilitation, including rehabilitation after orthopaedic surgery like hip and knee surgery, and general physiotherapy after general surgery.
-Additionally, physiotherapy can aid with fractures by increasing the healing rate and assisting in the regaining of full function once the bones have healed.
+Physiotherapy is also beneficial for post-surgical rehabilitation, including rehabilitation after orthopaedic surgery such as hip and knee surgery, as well as general physiotherapy after general surgery.
+Additionally, physiotherapy can assist with fractures by accelerating the healing rate and helping to regain full function once the bones have healed.

 Understanding the various conditions that physiotherapy can help with can be beneficial in determining whether it is a suitable treatment option for your specific needs.